414owen/owen.cafe/content/posts/six-times-faster-than-c.md

 <!--more-->

+📢 This post was on the front page of HN.
+You can join in the discussion [there](https://news.ycombinator.com/item?id=36618344).

 **Disclaimer**: *I'm not an optimization expert, by any means, in fact my expertise is in high-level, purely-functional languages, where one doesn't usually think about **how** a program is executed.*